Private Spanish Lessons are Always Better; Here’s Why

 3 – It’s their schedule, not the school’s schedule

 This is definitely a great advantage with private Spanish lessons in general.
 Group lessons are determined either by the school or a group of students; when one student in the group cannot make it, he misses that particular lesson.
 When you are a student taking private Spanish classes at SpanishNYC you can cancel and reschedule as many times as you want, literally.
 What it means, is that you will not miss any class topic and your investment will be more productive.
-Most of our students live and work in New York City where everybody is running from one task to the next, trying to squeeze their own personal projects in the work and family time, so the ability to reschedule your private Spanish lessons and not having to miss lessons is great news for you and your investment.
+Most of our students live and work in New York City where everybody is running from one task to the next, trying to squeeze their own personal projects in the work and family time, so the ability to reschedule your online Spanish lessons and not having to miss lessons is great news for you and your investment.